-Some eyebrows were raised during the last week of the 2012 presidential campaign when the second-oldest son of Republican presidential nominee Mitt Romney journeyed to Moscow.
+Some eyebrows were raised during the last week of the 2012 presidential campaign when the second-oldest son of Republican presidential nominee Mitt Romney journeyed to Moscow to chase funds.

 Matt Romney was there to sound out potential Russian investors for his firm, Excel Trust, a U.S. shopping center developer.

-His Russian trip was surprising for two reasons:
+His Russian trip seemed disingenuous for two reasons

 You might recall the missile-defense controversy when Mr. Obama was caught on videotape telling Russia’s Dmitri A. Medvedev “…after my election, I have more flexibility.”